 To get started, you must ensure you have administrative access to the website you want to verify and claim.
 Here are the steps:

 - Go to the “Tools & Settings” section in your Google MCC account and select the “Business Information” option.

 - Enter the website URL you want to verify and claim.

 - Choose the preferred verification method by adding an HTML file to your website or a meta tag to your website’s HTML code.

 - Once you have completed the verification process, your website will be officially claimed in your Google Ads MCC.

-It’s essential to verify and claim your website with a Google Manager account to ensure that you can track conversions and accurately measure the performance of your campaigns with a verified and claimed website so that you’ll have access to more data and insights.
+Verify and claim your website with a Google Manager account to track conversions and measure campaign performance accurately.
+This gives you access to more data and insights.